PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

 ### 2.4 Create a New Microsoft Azure IoT Hub and Add Device

 - To create your Microsoft Azure IoT Hub and add a device, follow the instructions outlined in the [Setup IoT Hub Microsoft Azure Iot SDK page](https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md).
+- [ ] Create an IoT Hub using Microsoft Azure
+- [ ] Copy the IoT Hub connection string
+- [ ] Use the IoT Hub [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases) to add a device and get the connection string
 - After creating your device, make note of your connection string to enter into the code you’ll run on your device later

 ***